AirDroid Business

 Note that you can easily send data between Mac and iPhone.
 For that, install the desktop app.

 Step 1.
-Install AirDroid mobile app on both iPhones and log in with the same AirDroid account.
+Install the AirDroid mobile app on both iPhones and log in with the same AirDroid account.

 Step 2.
 Launch the app on the first iPhone, tap the Nearby tab, and choose your other iPhone.